RealJTG/SublimeGPG/README.md

 Flaws and limitations
 ---------------------

-- The passphrase prompt does not hide the text entered.
-Do *not* use this while someone is looking over your shoulder!
-(If anyone has ideas on how to prompt for input securely inside a Sublime Text plugin, please share!)
+- Except on Mac OS, the passphrase prompt does not hide the text entered.
+On other OSes, do *not* use this while someone is looking over your shoulder!
+(If someone knows good ways to pop up a secure passphrase entry dialog on Linux or Windows, I would appreciate knowing how.)

 - Signatures can only be created with the default key (the first key in the secret key ring, or else the default specified in gpg.conf).